ekou309/BSE_EddieK_Portfolio/index.md

 For your first milestone, describe what your project is and how you plan to build it.
 You can include:
 - An explanation about the different components of your project and how they will all integrate together
 - Technical progress you've made so far
+- Buzzer detection and distance sensoring with ultrasonic censors

 - Challenges you're facing and solving in your future milestones
+- Actual soldering and implementation without breadboard
+- Permanent project building
+- Building multiple of the sensors

 - What your plan is to complete your project
+- Ask some help from AI for the code
+- Search online for the schematics
+- Ask help and double-confirm before soldering

 # Schematics
 Here's where you'll put images of your schematics.
 [Tinkercad](https://www.tinkercad.com/blog/official-guide-to-tinkercad-circuits) and [Fritzing](https://fritzing.org/learning/) are both great resoruces to create professional schematic diagrams, though BSE recommends Tinkercad becuase it can be done easily and for free in the browser.